Link building is just a popularity contest.

-You can do this directly from your backlink profile in Monitor Backlinks, under the “Backlinks” tab.
-Just select the spammy links for disavowal, click “With selected,” followed by “Disavow.”
+You can do this directly from your backlink profile in Monitor Backlinks, under the “Your Links” tab.
+Just select the spammy links for disavowal and click on the “Disavow” button.
 You’ll be given the option to disavow either the URL or the entire domain.

-Under the “Disavow” tab, you can either manually enter the disavow rules or you can upload a disavow file in the Google Webmaster Tools format.
+Under the “Disavow Tool” tab, you can either manually enter the disavow rules or you can upload a disavow file in the Google Search Console format.